-With July being National Ice Cream Month, now seems like the right time to create a sundae bar at home!
+With summer temperatures on this rise, now seems like the perfect time to create an ice cream sundae bar at home!

 Believe it or not, Americans consume more ice cream than any other nation in the world.
 In fact, this frozen treat is enjoyed by over 90 percent of the nation and is produced using 10 percent of the country’s milk supply.
-Knowing that, it’s no wonder President Ronald Reagan designated the third Sunday of July as National Ice Cream Day, and the entire month of July as National Ice Cream Month in 1984.
-When Reagan’s proclamation was officially signed into law, he also called on the U.S. people to pay tribute to ice cream with “appropriate ceremonies and activities.”
 So, get out your scoopers, because it’s time to enjoy some ice cream.

 Here’s your chance to be a kid in a candy shop, literally.
 The list of sundae toppings is up to you and your taste buds.
 Yes, you could make your own caramel or fudge sauce, but who wants to stand over a hot stove when the summer sun is shining?

 To get your creative juices flowing, I’ve got a few sundae suggestions to make your ice cream bar the hit of the summer.

 - Keep the ice ream cold in a tray of ice or, better yet, pre-scoop cups of ice cream and put them back in the freezer to harden.
 Bring them out when everyone is ready to make their sundaes.